-Use of the SAS Exam Centre requires students to book their exams at least 14 days in advance, and no later than November 1.
-Similarly, new or changed accommodations for online quizzes, tests, and exams must be approved at least a week ahead of time.
+Use of the SAS Exam Centre requires students to make a booking at least 14 days in advance, and no later than November 1 (fall), March 1 (winter) or July 1 (summer).
+Similarly, new or changed accommodations for online quizzes, tests and exams must be approved at least a week ahead of time.